 Accounting is the creation, management, analysis, and reporting of financial information to stakeholders.
 Accounting can involve direct oversight of annual reports and quarterly financial statements, or the creation of recordkeeping controls within companies.
 The industry is heavily regulated by the federal and state governments and almost always requires specific education and technical knowledge.

 Accountants work for public accounting firms of all sizes.
-Many work in corporate accounting (from Fortune 500 companies to “mom-and-pop” shops), in government accounting, and for nonprofit organizations.
+Many work in corporate accounting (from Fortune 500 companies to small community enterprises), in government accounting, and for nonprofit organizations.

 Job Title Examples:

 - Project Accounting